Signed in as:

 filler@godaddy.com

-Dry ice is sold in precut 10lbs. block increments.
+Dry ice is sold in cut 10lbs. blocks

 A block of dry ice is approximately 10" X 10" X 2" and will weigh about 10lbs.